devadalberto/homelab_gitops/README.md

    - Resolve any reported blockers (for example, missing commands or conflicting address pools) before proceeding with the full bootstrap.

+## Linting and Validation

+Keep local changes aligned with the continuous integration checks by running `make lint` before opening a pull request.
+The target executes the following commands through `scripts/run-lint-suite.sh`:

+1. **ShellCheck** runs against every tracked `*.sh` file to catch quoting mistakes and unsafe patterns in the automation scripts.
+2. **yamllint** recursively scans the Kubernetes manifests under `apps/`, `clusters/`, `data/`, `flux/`, `infra/`, `k8s/`, and `observability/` using the repository's `.yamllint.yaml` configuration.
+3. **kubeconform** renders each Kustomization and validates the output against upstream schemas with strict mode enabled.

+Install `shellcheck`, `yamllint`, `kustomize`, and `kubeconform` on your workstation before invoking `make lint` so the tooling matches what the GitHub Actions workflow executes.

 ## Plan LAN, DHCP, and MetalLB Addressing

 MetalLB and pfSense share the same L2 segment, so plan the LAN, DHCP, and VIP ranges deliberately before the automation rewrites